the-art-of-dev/tortue-js/README.md

 tortue create comp Home-Hero-Section
 ```

-By default new component comes only with the `index.html` file.
+By default, a new component comes only with the `index.html` file.
 If you want to include style, script or documentation use flags `-s`, `-j` or `-d` respectively.

-This command creates the `Home-Hero-Section` component with the `style.css` and `script.js` files as well
+This command creates the `Home-Hero-Section` component with the `style.css` and `script.js` files as well:

 ```
 tortue create comp Home-Hero-Section -s -d